- Fluor completed BASF's Zhanjiang Verbund project with over 75 million safe work hours.

 Future Operations

-Once fully operational, the Zhanjiang Verbund Site will be BASF's third largest worldwide, following Ludwigshafen and Antwerp.
-The site will focus on sustainable production and primarily supply the Chinese market, which is the largest and fastest-growing chemical market globally.
+Once fully operational, the Zhanjiang Verbund Site will be BASF's third largest globally, following Ludwigshafen and Antwerp.
+The site will primarily serve the Chinese market, which is the largest and fastest-growing chemical market in the world, and will act as a model for sustainable production both in China and globally.